Odjit/KindredExtract/README.md

 - `.entity destroy (entityID) (Version)`
   - Destroy the specified entity
   - shortcut: .e del
+- `.entity topcount (topNum) (filter)`
+  - Counts the top entities in the world
+  - shortcut: .e tc

 ### Dump Commands
 - `.dump prefabs`
   - dumps all prefabs to a file as prefabGuids for a Prefabs.cs file
-  - shortcut: .s dp
+  - shortcut: .dump p
 - `.dump types`
   - Dumps all ECS component types to file (for usage in ComponentExtractors.tt)
-  - shorcut: .s dt
+  - shortcut: .dump t
+- `.dump entityqueries`
+  - Dumps all ECS entity queries to file
+  - shortcut: .dump eq
 - `.dump prefabjsons`
   - dumps all prefab names and IDs to JSON files, grouped by prefix
-  - shortcut: .s dpj
+  - shortcut: .dump pj
+- `.dump guidpos (prefab)`
+  - Dumps positions of all instances of a prefab to a CSV file
+- `.dump localization`
+  - Dumps localization data
+- `.dump prefabnames`
+  - Dumps prefab names to JSON

 ## Eventual To-Do/Possible features
 - I add as I require.